simphony/simphony-common/README.rst

 If you recreate the uml diagrams you need to have java and xdot installed::

-   sudo apt-get install defautl-jre xdot
+   sudo apt-get install default-jre xdot

 A copy of the `plantuml.jar
 <http://plantuml.sourceforge.net/download.html>`_ needs also to be